KnownSubset/CSE559-Project2/readme.markdown

 3. Observations

-	I would expect that using different projection would help the image mosaic out, just as it did with the images of the sky & cliff from the lecture.
+	I would expect that using different projections would help make the image mosaic more believable.
+The angle of the image on the left is too sharp and seems to have it's depth information and scale information skewed.
+This was apparent just as it was with the images of the sky & cliff from the lecture slick deck.

 ### Attempt 2